erebys-2/fire_burdened/README.txt

 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format,* for noncommercial purposes only."

-*Do not just steal the assets and code to make a half baked port of an unfinished project.
+*This applies to the code.
+DO NOT reuse the assets- anything non-code in this repository- without explicit permission.
-Contact @kc2854 on Discord if unsure.
+Contact @kc2854 on Discord for permission.
 ==============================================================================================================================

 Description: